OhYash/KnowledgeDay/_posts/2020-11-29-bostons-robots.md

 Welcome to a special Knowledge•Day issue.

-This is again late, I had a super packed week last one and I couldn't get time for anything tbh.
+This is again late, I had a super packed week the last one and I couldn't get time for anything tbh.
 I been runnig late on everything.

 But how are you doing.
 This is the 32nd issue and the first post after the [6 months anniversary](https://knowledgeday.in/half-year/)!